 * States that have adopted the Uniform Real Property Transfer on Death Act

-As of 2017, Connecticut, Iowa, Kentucky, Maine, and Utah are all considering the adoption of URPTODA.
+As of 2019, Connecticut, Montana, and Iowa, are all considering the adoption of URPTODA.
 Regardless of whether these states enact URPTODA, there is a definite trend toward recognition of transfer-on-death deeds.

 Other Names for Transfer-on-Death Deeds

 The term transfer-on-death deed is often abbreviated to TOD deed or simply TODD.
 Some states that recognize have their own names.
 In Arizona, Arkansas, Colorado, and Missouri, TOD deeds are called beneficiary deeds.
 In Illinois, a TOD deed is called a transfer-on-death instrument.
 In Nevada, a TOD deed is called a deed upon death.
 These names all refer to the same type of deed.

 A transfer-on-death deed serves the same purposes as a lady bird deed (also known as a ladybird deed or enhanced life estate deed).
 Both provide continued control during life and pass the property at death.
 Lady bird deeds are only recognized in five states: Florida, Texas, Michigan, Vermont, and West Virginia.
 Although the two deeds serve the same purposes, they are based on different sources of law and are not identical.

 If a state only offers TOD deeds, then a TOD deed is often the best choice for avoiding probate.
 But there are two states—Texas and West Virginia—that offer both TOD deeds and lady bird deeds.
 In those states, it can be a close call between a lady bird deed and a TOD deed.
 In Texas, for example, lady bird deeds are often a better choice than a TOD deed for the reasons listed in our discussion of Texas TOD deeds vs. lady bird deeds.

 Benefits of Transfer-on-Death Deeds